Other posts on the flight from Newark, NJ to Phuket, Thailand and return to Boston, MA.:

 I had almost three hours in NRT before the fight to Boston (BOS).
 Although I was flying business class to Boston my American Airlines Executive Platinum status grants access to the Japan Airlines First Class Lounge rather than the Sakura Lounge for business-class passengers.

-Japan Airlines has two (actually 2.5) first-class lounges at NRT.
+The lounge is open 07.30 – 22.00, Japan Airlines has two (actually 2.5) first-class lounges at NRT.
 Since my flight to Boston departed from Gate 63, I stopped at the lounge in the Main Building near gate 61.

 Last year I reviewed this lounge and the First Class Lounge in the Satellite Building.
 Rather than repeat a full blown review, I’m adding a link to those reviews and adding a few photos from the current visit.